BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/Easier ECLIPSE and EOS/README.md

 This mod makes the ECLIPSE and EOS boss fights at the end of the Claptastic Voyage DLC easier in a variety of ways.
-The default settings in the mod aim to have the bosses remain quite dangerous -- the goal isn't really to make them super easy.
+The default settings in the mod aim to have the bosses remain quite dangerous -- the goal isn't really to make them *super* easy (except on the "Total Chump" option).
 That said, I'm not great at balancing, so it's possible I've gone too far in some areas, or not far enough in others.
 Let me know if anything needs tweaking!

 The mod has one section per boss, so you can configure their difficulty independently.
-There are four options for each boss:
+There are five options for each boss:

 * Easier (the default)
 * Even Easier